New silicon design from Seagate powers data mobility and trust.

 HAMR drives are as simple to integrate and operate as any traditional drive.

-Future-proof data management for mass storage, migration, and movement of data.
+Future-proofing data management for mass storage, migration, and movement.